 Check the tefl jobs abroad that we offer.

 You have made an early retirement or a late retirement and you are still full of beans and in good health.
-Wes our TEFL academy candidate from Arizona is a whopping 85 years young and still jogs every day.
+Wes, our candidate from Arizona, is a whopping 85 years young and still jogs every day.
 He’s our mutual hero, because we wanna be like him at 85.
 So, in the English teaching business, it’s never too late!

 You have plenty of money in the bank and don’t really need to work or don’t want to dip into those funds and teaching is the perfect job to pay for your living expenses and to keep you busy and in the stream of life.
 Or you have a house that’s free and clear and have found a renter to pay you a monthly sum of money, so you are free to move around and why not try your hand at teaching overseas.

-Take a look at some of the people who have taken our course in the TEFL academy
+Take a look at some of the people who have taken our course and know the TEFL academy reviews.

 For more information, email Richard at firstname.lastname@example.org